 I am a proud Chihuahua owner that likes to inform others about the pros and cons of this breed.
-Let’s get to know more about Chihuahua temperament.
+Here we have an article for Chihuahua’s temperament.

 The Chihuahua’s Temperament and Personality

 The Chihuahua is probably one of the most misunderstood breeds in existence.
 Small in physique but extremely large in personality, they’re complicated creatures, and that first impression can thoroughly confuse prospective owners.
-Some are handsome, and many aren’t so pleasant to the eye, but either way, the Chihuahua temperament can bring plenty of laughs.
+Some are handsome, and others aren’t so pleasant to the eye, but the Chihuahua temperament can bring plenty of laughs.

 I have owned Chihuahuas since 2001, and I want to share some things with you: the good, bad, and ugly.